joeyday/glideguide.blog/_drafts/glidequery-perks-part-1.md

 })(request, response);
 ~~~

 (As before, note this is a poor way to create arrays with GlideQuery.
 I kept this similar to the GlideRecord example for a more apples-to-apples comparison.
-Again, keep an eye out for Part 2 for some vastly improved GlideQuery array examples.)
+Again, keep an eye out for better array examples in Part 3.)

 ### Native object methods